PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

        "permissions": "optional property - Android permissions used in this extension, like CAMERA.
 Its value is a list."
      }
 ```
 See details about [Android permissions].
-Note that it's not supported now.
+Note that it's not supported now but will be ready soon.
 (http://developer.android.com/reference/android/Manifest.permission.html).
 * So for each extension, put three files '*.jar, *.js and *.json' into one directory.
 Note that the name of these 3 files should be the same as the name of the directory.
 * Package them with the option '--extensions=/path/to/extension' of make_apk.py.